-- 1. The officers of the Faculty shall be the President of the Institute, who is ex officio President of the Faculty, a Chairman, a Secretary, a Dean, a Registrar, and a Recorder; the Chairman, the Secretary, and the Dean shall be elected from the Faculty annually by ballot, but no member of the Faculty shall serve continuously as Chairman for more than two years.
-The Registrar and the Recorder are to be appointed in such manner as the Corporation may determine. - Special and Standing Committees may be appointed by the Faculty, and may act with power, if so authorized by the Faculty. - 3.
-There shall be appointed each year, at the stated April meeting of the Faculty, by the President, or in his absence by the Chairman, a Nominating Committee consisting of five members, whose duty it shall be to nominate a Chairman, a Secretary, a Dean, and the Standing Committees of the Faculty and to circulate the list of nominees to all members of the Faculty at least two weeks in advance of the annual meeting.
+1. The officers of the Faculty shall be the President of the Institute, who is ex officio President of the Faculty, a Chairman, a Secretary, a Dean, a Registrar, and a Recorder; the Chairman, the Secretary, and the Dean shall be elected from the Faculty annually by ballot, but no member of the Faculty shall serve continuously as Chairman for more than two years.
+The Registrar and the Recorder are to be appointed in such manner as the Corporation may determine.

+2. Special and Standing Committees may be appointed by the Faculty, and may act with power, if so authorized by the Faculty.
+Except as provided elsewhere in these Rules, no member of the Faculty shall serve continuously on any one Standing Committee for more than seven consecutive years.

+3. There shall be appointed each year, at the stated May meeting of the Faculty, by the President, or in his absence by the Chairman, a Nominating Committee consisting of five members, whose duty it shall be to nominate a Chairman, a Secretary, a Dean, and the Standing Committees of the Faculty and to circulate the list of nominees to all members of the Faculty not later than the following April meeting.
+Two new members shall be appointed to the Committee each year, and no member shall serve for more than three consecutive years.
 This Committee shall also make nominations to fill any vacancies that may occur in the Standing Committees during the school year.

-- 4. The annual election of the Chairman, the Secretary, the Dean, and the Standing Committees of the Faculty shall take place on the third Wednesday in May, but their terms of office shall begin on August 1. - 5.
-The regular meetings of the Faculty shall be on the first Wednesday of each term, and on the third Wednesday of each month during the school year.
+4. The annual election of the Chairman, the Secretary, the Dean, and the Standing Committees of the Faculty shall take place on the third Wednesday in May, but their terms of office shall begin on August 1.

+5. The regular meetings of the Faculty shall be on the first Wednesday of each term, and on the third Wednesday of each month during the school year.
 The stated May meeting shall be known as the annual meeting.
-Special meetings shall be held at such other times as the Faculty, the President, or the Committee on Faculty Business shall appoint, or upon written request presented to the Secretary by any three members of the Faculty. - 6.
-It shall be the duty of the Chairman to preside over Faculty meetings in the absence of the President.
-He shall be a member of the Committee on Faculty Business. - 7.
-It shall be the duty of the Secretary of the Faculty: To cooperate with the President in the general conduct of Faculty business and to have oversight of the work of the Registrar and the Recorder, as prescribed in Rules 9 and 10.
+Special meetings shall be held at such other times as the Faculty, the President, or the Committee on Faculty Business shall appoint, or upon written request presented to the Secretary by any three members of the Faculty.

+6. It shall be the duty of the Chairman to preside over Faculty meetings in the absence of the President.
+He shall be a member of the Committee on Faculty Business.

+7. It shall be the duty of the Secretary of the Faculty: To coöperate with the President in the general conduct of Faculty business and to have oversight of the work of the Registrar and the Recorder, as prescribed in Rules 9 and 10.